enonic/app-rss/README.md

 * Added support to timezone (using moment.js).
 For a complete list of time zones that can be used, see: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
-* Added support to author name.
-If no fields are set, the content creator displayName is set as authorName
+* Added support for author mapping
+* Added support for category mapping
-* Added support to categories list (no domain tag is added, just category names)
+* Added support for controlling number of feed items to generate
 * Fixed a bug that breaks the RSS feed if the Published Date property is a DateTime with timezone
 * Controller does not run if content is not a RSS Page